c0d3sh0rt4g3/Clinimood-MERN-frontend/README.md

 # Clinimood-MERN
-Medical appointment management app using MERN stack\
+The frontend of a medical appointment management app using MERN stack